WaveEngine/EvergineDocs/manual/basics/component_arch/components/behaviours.md

     }
 }
 ```
-> [!Tip]
+> **Tip**
-> BindComponent allows binding other components, to know more about that visit the following [**section**](../../bindings/index.md)
+> BindComponent allows binding other components.
+To learn more about that, visit the following [**section**](../../bindings/index.md).

 ## Add/Remove a Behavior
-To add/remove a Behavior to/from your entity both from code or Evergine Studio is the same that adding/removing a component because a Behavior is a kind of component.
-You can see how to add/remove a component [here](index.md)
+To add or remove a behavior to or from your entity, both from code or Evergine Studio, is the same as adding or removing a component because a behavior is a type of component.
+You can see how to add or remove a component [here](index.md).